-Arm recommends that any IMPLEMENTATION DEFINED syndrome field that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request is disabled at Cold reset and is enabled by software writing an IMPLEMENTATION DEFINED nonzero value to an IMPLEMENTATION DEFINED field in ERR<q>CTLR.
+Arm recommends that any IMPLEMENTATION DEFINED syndrome fields that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request are disabled at Cold reset and are enabled by software writing an IMPLEMENTATION DEFINED non-zero value to an IMPLEMENTATION DEFINED field in ERR<q>CTRL.

 ERR<n>MISC3 is a 64-bit register.

 Timestamp.
 Timestamp value recorded when the error was detected.
 Valid only if ERR<n>STATUS.V == 0b1.

 The following resets apply:

 On an Error recovery reset, the value of this field is unchanged.